spacetelescope/jwst/docs/jwst/rscd/description.rst

 reset the level, instead the exponential adjustment of the  FET after a reset causes the initial frames in an integration to be offset from their expected values.
 Between exposures the MIRI detectors are continually reset; however for a multiple integration exposure there is a single reset between integrations.
-The affects of this decay are
+The effects of this decay are
 not measurable in the first integration  because a number of resets have occurred from the last exposure and the effect has decayed away by the time it takes to read out the last exposure, set up the next exposure and begin exposing.
 There are low level reset effects in the first integration that are related to the strength of the dark